-This section features several pieces with descriptive statistics on the industry, as well as pieces on industry standards, classifications, and codes of operating practice.
+This section includes descriptive statistics on the industry, along with industry standards, classifications, and codes of operating practice.

 – The industry classification codes – SIC and NAICS – are used frequently in many business and regulatory contexts.
 For instance, bidding for government work typically requires reporting of these codes.
 This convenient reference could you save you lots of time and effort tracking down this information.
 Also included here are the current “small business thresholds”, below which the firm is deemed a small business.
 These thresholds also can be used in many legal, financial and regulatory contexts.

-- Find here an extensive look at production levels for the reconditioning industry, as well as a detailed profile of the industry’s investments in pollution controls, operational equipment and human resources.
+– An extensive look at production levels for the reconditioning industry, as well as a detailed profile of the industry’s investments in pollution controls, operational equipment and human resources, over the indicated year.
 This is an excellent guide for policymakers and container buyers.
-Also, it’s a useful benchmark against which to measure one’s own reconditioning business or related operation.
+Also, it’s a useful benchmark against which to measure one’s own reconditioning business or related operations.

-- An historical look at production levels for drums and IBCs over several years leading up to 2011.
+– A historical look at production levels for drums and IBCs over several years leading up to 2015.